-If you want to rank YouTubes fast in 2022, you need to optimize your channel for both Google and YouTube.
+If you want to rank YouTube videos fast in 2023, you need to optimize your videos and channel for Google search and YouTube's recommendation system.
 Here are 6 simple hacks to help you rank your YouTube videos fast.

 Before we get into the hacks, let’s discuss…

 How To Plan Your YouTube Video Creation Strategy

 There are 3 ways to plan videos… It’s best to use a combination of all 3 but let’s be honest, if you don’t want to become a full-time YouTuber you can stick to the first one (keywords) only.

 Targeting keywords will help you rank on Google and YouTube so your videos can be discovered by search.
 One mistake I see a lot of creators making is ranking for a keyword with very little traffic… I recommend choosing keywords with estimated searches of at least 1000 per month.
 I usually tend to go for 10,000 to 50,000 searches per month.

 You can use YouTube-specific keyword research tools such as vidIQ which will give you most of this data for free.
 A more advanced tool for YouTube keyword research is Ahrefs or SEMrush however these tools are quite pricy if all you’re using it for is your YouTube research.

 Bonus Tip: It’s a good idea to keep your entire channel around a specific group of topics/keywords and create several pieces of content per topic.
 I recommend no more than 8 to 10 topics s per channel.
 Create a Playlist for each of your topics/keywords and add the appropriate videos into the playlists.

 You can show up on “Recommended” in YouTube next to specific videos by creating videos on the same topic, around the same length, verbally saying specific keywords in the video (which the similar video also used), and using the same/similar tags (more on this below).
 You can do this by searching for popular videos from a similar creator in your niche and creating a similar video on the topic in your own style.